Expatria-Technologies/Flexi-Ninja/README.md

 Flexi-Ninja is a fork of [stepper-ninja](https://github.com/atrex66/stepper-ninja) for Expatria's hardware.
 Flexi-Ninja replaces the breakout board abstraction with a PlatformIO based build system and board definitions in `config.h`.

 Different in this fork from upstream stepper-ninja:
-- Well-defined I/O with intuitive HAL pin names
+- Fixed I/O with intuitive HAL pin names that match PCB
 - PIO-based step generation with added position feedback to LinuxCNC for closed-loop tracking
 - Configurable DIR pin setup time per axis via HAL pin to meet stepper driver timing requirements
 - FlexGPIO I2C IO expander Used for alarm inputs, tool/probe sensors, axis enables, coolant, spindle, and auxiliary outputs